OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 As you can see from the chart above, over the last 20 years, England has selected slightly more Q2 & Q3 (% Q1 22.11, Q2 28.42, Q3 28.52, Q4 21.05).
 In terms of the matches played by these players Q2 is the best with Q3 & Q4 average and Q1 well below par.

+So over the last 20 years Q3 & Q4 have not been selected more often than Q2 and also make up fewer matches played than Q2.

 **\
 Relevant Research**